Multi-Timeframe Confluence: A Framework for Better Analysis

 - Bullish engulfing candle on volume ✅

-- Entry above recent high ✅ → Entry triggered
+- Confirmation above recent high ✅ → Lower-timeframe confirmation observed

-Result: All 3 TFs align → HIGH probability long setup.
+Result: All 3 TFs align → high-confluence bullish research scenario.

 Common Timeframe Combinations